pdxdave/data_structures_algo_1/README.md

 # data_structures_algo_1

 Python does not have a static array data type.
-However, """Lists""" are built on dynamic arrays.
+However, '''Lists''' are built on dynamic arrays.
 An array is a data structure that organizes items sequentially.
 Each position in an array has an index.
 The first position in an array has an index of 0.

 - Search 0(1): To look up an item by index in an array is constant time (O(1).